avaniss/RhenusCodingChallenge/README.md

  3. CI/CD pipelint having build/test/release steps.
  4. Learning about how to publish performance numbers of an API to some database like Prometheus, and creating dashboads using tools like (Grafana).
- 5. Learning about setting up an alerting system that notifies developer when the application malfunctions.
+ 5. Learning about setting up an alerting system that notifies engineers when the application malfunctions.

 ## Contact